Are you enjoying your benefits as an employee?

 PhilHealth Benefits and Contributions

-Housing loans from Pag-IBIG are known to help many Filipinos acquire homes with low-interest rates.
-Employers have to deduct at least P100 from the employee’s payroll and remit the amount to Home Development and Mutual Fund (HDMF).
+Housing loans from Pag-IBIG are known to help many Filipinos acquire homes with low interest rates.
+Employers have to deduct 1% to 2% from the employee’s payroll and remit the amount to Home Development and Mutual Fund (HDMF).